Why Safe Routes to School?

-Check out the map above for where Safe Routes to School have been planned and implemented around the state
+Check out the map below for where Safe Routes to School have been planned and implemented around the state

 In 2019, Get Fit Itasca helped to secure a 3 year grant for a Safe Routes to School Coordinator for ISD 318 and ISD 319.
-Get in touch with Megan to see how you can be a part of this initiative!
+Get in touch with Anna to see how you can be a part of this initiative!
 We always want more team members! firstname.lastname@example.org

-During the 2020/2021 school year, ARDC is working with ISD 318 and ISD 319 to create Safe Routes to School Plans.
-If you want to participate in the process or learn more about it, check out https://ardcplanning.org/srts/
+During the 2020/2021 school year, ARDC worked with ISD 318 and ISD 319 to create Safe Routes to School Plans.
+Check out plans for all the districts:

 Greenway began their Safe Routes to School Program in the fall of 2008.
 The program was adopted with a few goals in mind: